enockmbaraka/sqlchemy/Maji_Ndogo_Part_2/README.md

 Data visualizations played a crucial role in uncovering patterns and trends.
 Here are some key takeaways:

-* A bar chart highlighted the dominance of shared taps in terms of user numbers.
+* A bar chart highlighted the average queue time during specific hours of the day.

 **Analytical Techniques**